AdiVarma27/AdiVarma27.github.io/_posts/2019-04-07-Neural Nets-Math & Implementation.md

 ![png](/images/post3/output_9_1.png)

-* Now, let us consider the input feature matrix X-transpose, with shape (2, 800), represented as the zeroth layer/ input layer of our Neural Network.
+* Now, let us consider the input feature matrix X-transpose, with shape (2, 800), represented as the zeroeth layer/ input layer of our Neural Network.
 As we have two features (x1, x2) for our input data, we would have 2-weights (w1, w2), along with the term b, as the parameters of our model.

 ### Propagation Step: